dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Don’t include numbers in variables, parameters and type members  (AV1704)
 * Don’t prefix fields (AV1705)
 * Don’t use abbreviations (AV1706)
-* Name members, parameters or variables according its meaning and not its type (AV1707)
+* Name members, parameters and variables according to their meaning and not their type (AV1707)
 * Name types using nouns, noun phrases or adjective phrases (AV1708)
 * Don’t repeat the name of a class or enumeration in its members (AV1710)
 * Avoid short names or names that can be mistaken with other names (AV1712)